pinobatch/numism/docs/gb_coins.md

 Stage 4 is expected to focus on GBC differences.

 - ROM can be read during OAM DMA from WRAM only on GBC
-- How long an immediate VRAM DMA takes
 - How much time HDMA takes from a scanline

 Stage 5 shall focus on SGB.
 It can be hard to test because so much